muratk5n/thirdwave/en/2020/07/crowd-wisdom.md

 "At a country fair ..
 800 people participated in a contest to estimate the weight of a slaughtered and dressed ox.
-Statistician Francis Galton observed that the median guess, 1207 pounds, was accurate within 1% of the true weight of 1198 pound"
+Statistician Francis Galton observed that the median guess, 1207 pounds, was accurate within 1% of the true weight of 1198 pound".
+It sounds magical, a group of people seemingly throwing out numbers, and their average is close to the true measurement.
+How?

-It sounds magical, bunch of people seemingly throwing out numbers and their average works.
-How come?
-Here is how.
-Humans already have built-in knowledge about the visual-look-weight connection on many items, so their guesses will be already close enough to the real thing, with some noise associated.
-The distribution of that noise will be bell-shaped (Gaussian).
-This is important, bcz if normally distributed, averaging such guesses, even with erros, fixes the error.
+Humans already have built-in knowledge about the visual-look-weight connection on many items, so their guesses will be already close enough to the real thing, with *plus noise*.
+That noise is the key part.
+The distribution of that noise is bell-shaped (Gaussian), white noise is Gaussian with zero mean.
+This is important, while averaging, we also take the average of white noise, whose mean is zero.
+Therefore it disappears!

 This technique even works internally sometimes, it is called "the wisdom of the crowd within". "[Researchers] asked participants for